Students for Fair Admissions: Lawsuits

 Unlike the Fisher case, in which the plaintiff, Abigail Fisher, made herself public, the students rejected by Harvard and UNC have not revealed their identities because they want to shield themselves from potential retaliation.

 Students for Fair Admissions v.
 President and Fellows of Harvard College was dismissed in October 2019, and that ruling was subsequently upheld on appeal.
-In February 2021, however, SFFA petitioned the Supreme Court of the United States to review the case.
+Following the death of Ruth Bader Ginsburg and her replacement with Amy Coney Barrett, however, SFFA petitioned the Supreme Court of the United States to review the case.
+In June 2023, the Supreme Court issued a landmark opinion that ruled affirmative action programs in college admissions unconstitutional.